 Makes you wonder what their chemistry is like, amirite?? :insert smirk here:

 But in all seriousness, what started as a hobby to their distillery day jobs, has transformed into some really delicious beer.
 They brew a variety of styles, but the creamy yet hoppy milkshake IPAs are where it’s at!
 Try the Shaken Nature Mango Milkshake IPA if you want something milky and fruity; so so good.
 If you haven’t had a milkshake IPA before, Holsopple Brewing is where you should start.

 Monnik Beer Company

 With a name that translates to “Monk” from dutch and a location in the center of Schnitzelburg, Monnik Beer Company opened their doors to bring all the warm European flavors to the community.
-(They also have a location in New Albany, Indiana, but that didn’t fit as nicely with the metaphor I was going for.)

 Their onsite restaurant’s kitchen and beer work harmoniously to pair with one another.
 Pair a pork schnitzel with the somewhat funky Eagle Skull saison, bitterballen with the toasty caramel flavor of the King George brown ale, and bratwurst with the earthy and herbal Churchill Best English pale ale.

 When it comes to pairing the fresh brews to the delicious food menu, the limit does not exist (I mean in actual numbers it does exist, but it’s like a lot of possibilities, okay?).